 School can bring up a lot of change – and a lot of feelings about the change.
 For some children, school can feel a momentous challenge.
+They feel anxious and stressed – but you might never know it.

 Instead, they show you.

-Look for “Secret” Signs of Tension
+Look for “Secret” Signs of Stress and Anxiety

 If your child could walk up to you and say, “I’d like to talk about this school thing.
 I’m feeling a little uncertain about what to expect.
 I’m not sure I’m ready,” they sure would.